picocms/Pico/_docs/customization.md

 #### Plugins for users

-Officially tested plugins can be found at http://pico.dev7studios.com/plugins, but there are many awesome third-party plugins out there!
+Officially tested plugins can be found at [http://picocms.com/plugins]({{ site.base_url }}/plugins.html), but there are many awesome third-party plugins out there!
 A good start point for discovery is [our Wiki](https://github.com/picocms/Pico/wiki/Pico-Plugins).

 Pico makes it very easy for you to add new features to your website.
 Simply upload the files of the plugin to the `plugins/` directory and you're done.
-Depending on the plugin you've installed, you may have to go through some more steps (e.g. specifing config variables), the plugin docs or `README` file will explain what to do.
+Depending on the plugin you've installed, you may have to go through some more steps (e.g. specifying config variables), the plugin docs or `README` file will explain what to do.

 Plugins which were written to work with Pico 1.0 can be enabled and disabled through your `config/config.php`.
-If you want to e.g. disable the `PicoExcerpt` plugin, add the following line to your `config/config.php`:
+If you want to e.g. disable the [PicoExcerpt](https://github.com/picocms/Pico/blob/master/plugins/02-PicoExcerpt.php) plugin, add the following line to your `config/config.php`:
 `$config['PicoExcerpt.enabled'] = false;`.
 To force the plugin to be enabled replace `false` with `true`.